 How about if you want to change platforms, like from Windows to Mac, or vice versa?
 The easiest thing to do is get Creative Cloud, because (as mentioned above) a single CC license will run freely on both operating systems.
 For Creative Suite, it’s more complicated, because all CS software was licensed for a single operating system only.
 So if you are making a switch and would like to take your Creative Suite 6 license with you, then you used to be able to do what’s called a “crossgrade” between platforms, which was no charge to you and could be submitted online directly through Adobe Customer Service.

 However, Adobe now states: “As Creative Suite 6 is no longer sold or supported, platform or language exchanges are not available for it.”
-So unfortunately, CS operating system crossgrades are no longer possible.
+So this means CS operating system crossgrades are no longer possible.

 But if you require a different operating system version of a non–Creative Suite/Cloud product you purchased from Adobe (such as Acrobat Pro or Standard), then you can exchange your product.
 All product configurations (including Student and Teacher Editions) are eligible for exchange.